jasonwbarnett/jasonwbarnett.github.io/_posts/2014-03-05-export-a-list-of-all-mail-enabled-public-folders-with-their-email-address-and-path.md

   - Powershell
 ---

-First let me start off by saying, this is not a post to show off my powershell skills because let you, they suck and I have no desire to improve them.
+First let me start off by saying, this is not a post to show off my powershell skills because let me tell you, they suck and I have no desire to improve them.

 I ran into a slight problem at work this past month.
 We needed to provide a list of all of our Mail-Enabled Public Folder's email address and location in order that we could migrate them to Google Groups/Users.
 As I searched the internet, I quickly found that this wasn't an "easy" task in Exchange.
 I was in complete and utter shock that Exchange didn't have some quick way of doing this.
-The only built in options I could find where to either get all Public Folders (Get-PublicFolder) with their locations or to get all Mail-Enabled Folders (Get-MailPublicFolder) with their email address and no location.
-This of course is problematic when you need all Public Folder's email address
+The only built in options I could find where to either get all Public Folders
-+ location.
+(`Get-PublicFolder`) with their locations or to get all Mail-Enabled Folders (`Get-MailPublicFolder`) with their email address and no location.
+This of course is problematic when you need all Public Folder's email address + location.

 I ended up combining a few powershell techniques I found across the internet to get the desired result.
 This little and simple powershell script will save a CSV with all of the Mail-Enabled Public Folders email address and location.